symbol/symbol-docs/source/guides/multisig/modifying-a-multisig-account-min-approval.rst

 Imagine that Alice and Bob are cosignatories of a 1-of-2 multisig account.
 This means that at least one of their account's signatures is required to authorize multisig transactions.
-In other words, we can say that the ``minApproval`` parameter of the multisig is currently set to 1.
+In other words, we can say that the ``minApproval`` property of the multisig is currently set to 1.

 In this case, we want to make both cosignatories required, shifting to a **2-of-2 multisig** instead.
-To achieve this, we will be increasing the **minApproval parameter** in one unit.
+To achieve this, we will be increasing **minApproval** by one unit.

 .. figure:: ../../resources/images/examples/multisig-2-of-2.png
     :align: center